Districts of Redditch: Church Green

-A commercial district and public space in the centre of Redditch, Church Green forms part of the town centre, however it is treated as a district and typically appears in addresses for buildings located there.
+A commercial district and public space in the centre of Redditch, Church Green forms part of the town centre; however, it is treated as a district and typically appears in addresses for buildings located there.
 Church Green forms a traditional centre for the town, like a village green or town square, and features a bandstand and fountain (see picture, right).
-Dominated by St Stephen's church, it is home to several banks, estate agents, charity shops, a Chinese restaurant and other businesses.
+Dominated by St Stephen's Church, it is home to several banks, estate agents, charity shops, a Chinese restaurant, and other businesses.

 Church Green West historically formed part of the major trunk road, A441 from Birmingham to Evesham.

 Church Hill

-The largest estate in Redditch, occupying the north-east corner of the town, Church Hill Ward has yearly elections of Councillors due to its size and the number of councillors.
+The largest estate in Redditch, occupying the north-east corner of the town.

 Church Hill is one of the more recent Redditch developments, beginning in 1975.
 Church Hill has a distinctive layout similar to the Radburn model, with access roads Paper Mill Drive, Ravensbank Drive and Moons Moat Drive largely encircling the estate.
 Residences are almost exclusively built around cul-de-sacs.
 The estate comprises Moon's Moat, Marlfield Barn, and Bomford Hill which boasts a Peace Memorial.
 Unlike the many monotenure housing estates in the UK and globally, but in common with many newer estates in Redditch Church Hill is divided into districts correlated with tenure: